richpeck/exception_handler/README.md

 The key with `ExceptionHandler` is its integration with the [Rack middleware stack](https://guides.rubyonrails.org/rails_on_rack.html#internal-middleware-stack).

-Most other "exception" gems hack the core Rails system; ours works *with* Rails to provide a valid set of HTML (using `ActionDispatch` and the asset pipeline) without having to compromise the efficiency of the system...
+Most other "exception" gems hack the core Rails system; ours works *with* Rails to provide a valid set of HTML (using `ActionView` and the asset pipeline) without having to compromise the efficiency of the system...

 <p align="center">
   <img src="./readme/middleware.jpg" width="80%" />
 </p>

 This is important, because the biggest issue for most "exception management" gems is they are simply unable to interface with Rails' view system (and hence cannot show truly custom error pages).
-Whilst it may be the case that *some* instances of errors will completely cut off the underlying Rails system, Rack is generally not affected by Rails errors (allowing us to provide the required functionality).

 By tapping into the middleware level, the `ExceptionHandler` gem negates the need for manual controller/view management.